Clastify logo

 Why we split redox equations

 A half-equation shows just one side of a redox reaction: either oxidation or reduction, with the electrons lost or gained included.
-In oxidation half-equations, electrons appear on the right; in reduction half-equations, they appear on the left.
+In an oxidation half-equation, the electrons go on the right.
+In a reduction half-equation, they go on the left.

 For sodium reacting with chlorine:

-You can only write the full equation once the electrons lost equal the electrons gained.
-The electrons cancel out, so they must not appear in the final overall equation.
+You only get the full equation once the electrons lost and gained are equal.
+The electrons then cancel; they must not be left in the final overall equation.

 Balancing in acidic and neutral solution

 Use this routine.
-It’s dull, but it works.
+It is dull, but it works.

 1. Identify what is oxidized and what is reduced.